Monday, August 6, 2018

 Grandmother DeGriere greeted him warmly, but Jimmy fretted about the reunion.
 "How should I act when I see him?" he asked about his son.
 "Just be yourself," was her reply.

 A few minutes before 3:30 there were footsteps on the porch.
 The lace curtain on the door fluttered wildly as it flew open and there stood Robert Flagg.
-Their brief meeting on Boston Road outside the library last week, which had occurred by chance, had been rushed and unemotional.
+Their brief meeting on Boston Road outside the library last week, which had occurred by chance, had been public and unemotional.
 This time however, Robert flew into his father's arms and they hugged for a long moment.
 Jimmy was glad that Robert couldn't see the tears that welled in his eyes.

 "I love licorice!"
 Haskin exclaimed, something that Jimmy hadn't known when he purchased the box.

 As weeks passed, every Friday Robert and his dad would meet at Grandma DeGriere's.
 Soon, Robert was joined by his sister Sally, and then Haskin started coming by after he got out of Buckingham.
 They had fun times, with Jimmy always bringing them some licorice each Friday.
-But his wife Irene and his son Walter never came, as a bell cannot be unrung.

 No comments: